-Growing up in poverty is the biggest human rights issue facing children in Scotland.
+Child poverty is the biggest human rights issue facing children and young people in Scotland.

 It can severely affect a child’s development and have a negative impact on their health, education, family relationships and aspirations— both in childhood and adult life.